oracle/graal/docs/getting-started/graalvm-community/installation.md

 Using [GraalVM Native Image](../../reference-manual/native-image/README.md) you can compile Java bytecode into a platform-specific, self-contained native executable to achieve faster startup and a smaller footprint for your application.

-Compile this simplest _HelloWorld.java_ application to bytecode and then build a native executable:
+Compile this simple _HelloWorld.java_ application to bytecode and then build a native executable:
 ```java
 public class HelloWorld {
   public static void main(String[] args) {